Part of the Security audit

 What are the most important security headers?

-Content-Security-Policy, X-Frame-Options, and X-Content-Type-Options are the three highest-impact headers.
-They block script injection, clickjacking, and MIME-type attacks.
+CSP, X-Frame-Options, and X-Content-Type-Options matter most.
+They block script injection, clickjacking, and file-type sniffing attacks.
+Start with these three.

 Can security headers break my site?